16parmindersingh/Data-Analytics-Portfolio/Vrinda-Store-Sales-Analysis/README.md

 - Handled missing values where applicable to prepare the data for analysis.

 ### 3. Data Visualization
-- Created a line chart for "Orders Vs Sales" to track monthly trends.
+- Created a line chart for "Orders Vs Sales" to track monthly trends for management reporting.
 - Generated pie charts for "Sales: Men Vs Women," "Order Status," "Orders: Age Vs Gender," and "Orders Channels" to visualize distributions.
 - Used bar charts to highlight the top 5 states by sales.

 ### 4. Reporting
-- Compiled key insights and a final recommendation into `Annual-Report-Insights.docx` based on the visualizations.
+- Compiled key insights and a final recommendation into `Annual-Report-Insights.docx` based on the visualizations for strategic decision-making.

 ### Key Output
-The dashboard image (`Dashboard.png`) summarizes the analysis with charts, providing a clear visual overview of the sales performance.
+The dashboard image (`Dashboard.png`) summarizes the analysis with charts, providing a clear visual overview of sales performance for management use.

 ---